Reader-supported. We may earn a commission on purchases through our links. Disclosure ›

 Some airlines might treat bigger drums as special baggage and allow passengers to buy an extra seat to travel with the instrument inside the plane.
 Otherwise, instruments that surpass carry-on size and weight must travel as checked baggage.
 Always contact your airline before your trip to learn about the best way to pack and travel with your instrument.

-Read Next: Can You Bring Your Art Portfolio on Planes?
+Read Next: Can I Bring Your Art Portfolio on Planes?

 Should I pack cymbals in hand or checked luggage?